Nonlinear conjugate gradient for smooth convex functions: First-order methods for smooth convex functions

 In practice, conjugate gradient for quadratic functions is typically superior to AG applied to quadratic functions.
 The reason appears to be not so much the technical reason mentioned in the previous paragraph but the fact that LCG is optimal in a stronger sense than AG: the iterate $\x_k$ is the true minimizer of $f(\x)$ over the $k$th Krylov space, which is defined to be $\{\b,A\b,\ldots,A^{k-1}\b\}$ assuming $\x_0=\bz$.
-For example, consider solving the linear system $A\x=\b$ or (equivalently) minimizing $\x^TA\x/2-\b^T\x$ where $A=\Diag(1,4,9,\ldots,1000^2)$ and $\b=[\sin 1,\sin 2,\ldots, \sin 1000]^T$.
-The problem can be solved with LCG, NCG, or AG.
-Table~\ref{table:quad} shows the results for these algorithms.
-(Of course, the problem can also be solved by a trivial algorithm because we chose a diagonal coefficient matrix, but none of the algorithms under consideration use this fact.)
+For quadratic problems in which the eigenvalues lie in a small number of clusters, one expects convergence much faster than $O(\ln(1/\eps)\sqrt{L/\ell})$.
+But even in the case of spread-out eigenvalues, conjugate gradient often bests accelerated gradient.
+Table~\ref{table:quad} shows the results for these algorithms for three $1000\times 1000$ matrices: